emidombek/nomada-photo/README.md

       1. For screens with a maximum width of 768 pixels, the logo banner and menu elements are adjusted.
 The logo banner is displayed as a flex container with wrapped items and given some padding.
 The logo itself has no padding, and an additional logo element has a small bottom margin.
 The menu is displayed as a flex container with centered content and left padding.
 Each menu item has some margin, and the menu links are set to occupy equal space.

-      2. For screens with a maximum width of 885 pixels, there are additional adjustments.
-A dropdown container is positioned to the left at 85% of the width, and the text overlay has a margin bottom of 15%.
-The text box on hover has a margin top of 25%.

   - Gallery Containers for the Main Gallery Landing Page:

     1. For screens up to a maximum width of 1200 pixels: The .gallery-container element is styled to have a grid layout with 2 columns and 8 rows.